-Effective January 1, 2006, the Company adopted, on a modified prospective basis, the provisions of FASB Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment" ("SFAS No. 123(R)"), which requires the measurement and recognition of compensation expense based on estimated fair values for all share-based payment awards made to employees and directors including employee stock options, restricted stock units, restricted stock awards, deferred stock units and employee stock purchases related to Akamai's 1999 Employee Stock Purchase Plan (the "1999 ESPP").
-Accordingly, stock-based compensation costs are measured at the grant date, based on the fair value of the award, and are recognized as expense over the employee's requisite service period.
-Additionally, in applying SFAS No. 123(R), the Company applies the provisions of Securities and Exchange Commission (the "SEC") Staff Accounting Bulletin No. 107 ("SAB 107") on share-based payments.
+Effective January 1, 2006, the Company adopted, on a modified prospective basis, the provisions of FASB Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment" ("SFAS No. 123(R)"), which requires the measurement and recognition of stock-based compensation expense based on estimated fair values for all share-based payment awards made to employees, consultants, and directors, including employee stock options, restricted stock units, restricted stock awards, deferred stock units and employee stock purchases related to Akamai's 1999 Employee Stock Purchase Plan (the "1999 ESPP").
+Accordingly, stock-based compensation costs are measured at the grant date, based on the fair value of the award, and are recognized as expense over the employee's expected service period.
+Additionally, in applying SFAS No. 123(R), the Company applies the provisions of SEC Staff Accounting Bulletin No. 107 ("SAB 107") on share-based payments.